Please see below for UCLan’s student privacy notices.

 The University of Central Lancashire Higher Education Corporation is the data controller for the personal information we process, unless otherwise stated.
 We are registered with the Information Commissioner’s Office and our registration number is Z5512420.

 There are many ways you can contact us, including by phone, email, social media and post.
-View our main contact details.
+Our main contact details can be seen here.

 The University uses information you and your employer provided on your application form, as well as any supporting documents, references or records from interviews obtained as part of the admissions process.
 We also collect and use information you provide during enrolment, including information about any disabilities or long-term health conditions you inform us about.
 As you progress through your course, we will collect and use a variety of other information to assist you with your studies, maintain records about your studies and academic achievements, finance arrangements and about your use of the academic and non-academic facilities and services that we offer.
 Most of this information is usually collected from you directly during your time at UCLan.